evanmhm/CS-Capstone-Boxeur/README.md

 To get OAuth working, type `./composer.phar install` which will install google's OAuth tools for php.
 The ./vendor/ folder will be added with these tools (which is in the .gitignore so it won't be uploaded in commits).

+On the first install you will most likely need to run `./permissions.bash` which sets the correct permissions for the site's elements.

 # Troubleshoot
 #### 403 Forbidden on a file
 If you ever get 403 Forbidden's in the web console then run `./permissions.bash` which will set all the correct permissions for php, img, js, and css files.